Our Inspector's Highlights

 The Rooms

-• Each of Le Manoir’s 32 rooms and suites is different from the next, their décor inspired by Raymond Blanc’s travels – a touch of the east here, classic French interior there.
+• Each of Le Manoir’s 32 rooms and suites is different from the next, their décor inspired by Raymond Blanc’s travels – a touch of the East here, classic French interior there.

 • Romantics will love soaking in the twin, free-standing Victorian bathtubs in the Botticelli room, and art aficionados will go wild for the Vettriano suite, which boasts two original works by the Scottish artist.